grailbio/rules_r/README.md

 installation.

 For each package, you can also specify a different Makevars file that can be used to have finer control over native code compilation.
-For macOS, the [Makevars][Makevars] file used as default helps find `gfortran`.
-The site-wide Makevars files are configured by default in the toolchains.
+The site-wide Makevars files are configured by default in the toolchains, and these define the compiler toolchain to use and the flags needed for these toolchains for reproducible builds.

 For _macOS_, this setup will help you cover the requirements for a large number of packages: